polyfony-inc/polyfony/README.md

 * ≤ 2.5 ms (cold)

 ## Requirements
-Current *hard* requirements are : Linux/MacOS/xBSD, PHP >= 7.1, ext-pdo, ext-sqlite3, ext-mbstring, ext-msgpack and a rewrite module (mod_rewrite)
+You need a POSIX compatible system (Linux/MacOS/xBSD), PHP >= 7.1 with ext-pdo, ext-sqlite3, ext-mbstring, ext-msgpack and a rewrite module for your webserver.

 ## Installation